UBrau/SPARpipe/README.md

   elements in each amplicon and a string code indicating how they are connected, as well as a CSV file with primer sequences.
-* A barcode table containing the expected combinations of fwd and rev barcodes (also produced by the accessory script).
+* A barcode table containing the expected combinations of fwd and rev barcodes (also produced by the accessory script)
 * An event table created concomitantly with the junction library (also produced by the accessory script), detailing which junctions should be used to calculate the PSI for each (part of an) event
-* A treatment table specifying barcode numbers and batch along with treatment ID and replicate.
+* A treatment table specifying barcode numbers and batch along with treatment ID and replicate

 Output
 ------